BergQuester/bergquester.github.io/_posts/2023-03-10-gotchas-when-refactoring-really-legacy-code-to-structured-concurrency.md

 subtitle: Non-Obvious Pitfalls
 tags: [swift, structured-concurrency, legacy-code]
 ---
-Recently, I have been working on migrating some Swift ansynchronous code to Swit Structured Concurrency.
+Recently, I have been working on migrating some Swift ansynchronous code to Swift Structured Concurrency.
 I'm working in a large codebase that dates back to when Swift was just a twinkle in Chris Lattner's eye.

 With years of developers rolling on and off the project and much code written in Objective-C and pre-`Result` type, I have encountered a few gotchas.
 Here I will go through some of the special considerations a developer needs to consider when bringing Structured Concurrency into an older codebase.